-Var me of other state 1.
-List Kentucky taxable income from Form 740, Line 11 2.
-List any gambling losses from Schedule A, Line 29 3.
-Add Lines 1 and 2 and enter total here 4.
-List income reported to other state included on Kentucky return 5.
-Subtract Line 4 from Line 3 and enter total here 6.
-Adjusted gambling losses.
-Compute gambling losses allowed on Kentucky return if income from other state is 7.
-Subtract Line 6 from Line 5 and 8. enter total here Enter Kentucky tax on income amount on Line 7 9.
-Enter Kentucky tax on income amount on Line 1 10.
-Subtract Line 8 from Line 9.
-This is the tax savings on return if other state's income is ignored 11.
-Enter tax paid to other state on income claimed on Kentucky return 12.
-Enter the lesser of Line 10 or Line 11.
-This is your credit for tax paid to other state.
-Carry this total to Form 740, Section A, Line 5
+f. d

+Nar ne of other state

+1. List Kentucky taxable income from

+Form 740, Line 11

+2. List any gambling losses from

+Schedule A, Line 28

+3. Add Lines 1 and 2 and enter

+total here

+4. List income reported to other state

+included on Kentucky return

+5. Subtract Line 4 from Line 3 and

+enter total here

+6. Adjusted gambling losses.
+Compute

+gambling losses allowed on Kentucky

+return if income from other state is

+ignored

+7. Subtract Line 6 from Line 5 and

+enter total here

+8. Enter Kentucky tax on income

+amount on Line 7

+9. Enter Kentucky tax on income

+amount on Line 1

+10. Subtract Line 8 from Line 9.
+This is

+the tax savings on return if other

+14 state's income is ignored

+11. Enter tax paid to other state on income claimed on Kentucky return

+12. Enter the lesser of Line 10 or Line 11.

+ıZ.
+This is your credit for tax paid to

+other state.
+Carry this total to

+Form 740, Section A, Line 5

+FULLI 140, SECTION A, FINE S

-Line 6, Employer's Unemployment Tax Credit-If you hired unemployed Kentucky residents to work for you during the last six months of 2012 or during 2013, you may be eligible to claim the unemployment tax credit.
+Line 6, Employer's Unemployment Tax Credit-If you hired unemployed Kentucky residents to work for you during the last six months of 2013 or during 2014, you may be eligible to claim the unemployment tax credit.
 In order to claim a credit, each person hired must meet specific criteria.
 For each qualified person, you may claim a tax credit of \$100.
 The period of unemployment must be certified by the Office of Employment and Training, Education Cabinet, 275 East Main Street, 2-WA, Frankfort, KY 40621-0001, and you must maintain a copy of the certification in your files.
 A copy of Schedule UTC must be attached to your return.